SlopeCraft/SlopeCraftTutorial/BasicPrinciple/Principle of map pixel arts.md

     \right.
    $$

    Among all base colors, water (12) is the most special one.
 Determined by water depth, Shadow value of water is unrelated to relative height.
-When depth is 1(one water block), shadow is 2; when depth is 6, shadow is 1; when depth is equal or greater than 11, shadow is 0.
+When depth is 1 s(one water block), shadow is 2; when depth is 6, shadow is 1; when depth is equal or greater than 11, shadow is 0.

    Blocks are brighter when they are higher than their north side and darker when lower (when it comes to water, water is darken when deeper), **it enables map to show how landscape goes up and down.**